nazoink/VideoLibrary/README.md

 # VideoLibrary
-Learning more about Azure functions with a function app
+Learning more about Azure functions using Dapper for DB transactions and FluentValidation on APIs

 Small azure function based app for keeping track of a video library